-San Diego - Campus Additions
+San Diego - Campus Addition

-Southern States University has three campus additions in San Diego: in La Jolla at 3252 Holiday Court, La Jolla, CA 92037 (the reception area is in Suite 111); in Pacific Beach at 919 Garnet Avenue, San Diego, CA 92109; and in San Marcos at 340 Rancheros Drive, San Marcos, CA 92069.
-All administration and management for these locations is directed from the Main Campus.
+Southern States University has a campus addition in La Jolla at 3252 Holiday Court, La Jolla, CA 92037 (the reception area is in Suite 111).
+All administration and management for this location is directed from the Main Campus.